Stories From The Lost • Alternate Endings [LP]

-Alternate Endings by Stories From The Lost on 180g colored Grey Marble vinyl with lyrics insert.
+Alternate Endings by Stories From The Lost on 180g colored Grey Marble or Dark Grey Marble vinyl with lyrics insert.

 With the release of their 2017 album Exoplanet, Belgium’s Stories From The Lost revealed a vision of itself that was the result of more than a half decade of fluid evolution, experimentation, and moving parts.
 A much different beast than the one that debuted with 2011’s For Clouds, there was an excited confidence about it that suggested they had finally found a fully comfortable footing.
 Aside from a final lineup tweak (original drummer Wout Lievens traded in his sticks for a full-time role heading up dunk!records, handing over duties to Geoffrey Vandewalle), the band has continued on the trajectory set with Exoplanet, and with more than two years spent focused on crafting and honing their punishing brand of doom-laden post-metal, they now emerge a tier above with the release of Alternate Endings.